hindu-comm/mail_stream_advaita-l/2014/02/MuktikA_Upanishad_Mu/241__Sujal_Upadhyay.md

 > PancadaSI in Hindi and have commented on it says that this verse occurs in
 > Yog VAsisTa too.
 >
-> ​SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in
+> SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in
 > PanchdaSI 1.4.45-46.
 >
 > P. 1.4.45 = Amrit.
 B. Up.
 1